donsheehy/ds2viz/docsource/source/design.rst

 Models for Data Structure Visualization
 ---------------------------------------

-To visualize a data structure, one implements a class that extends `dsviz.Element`.
+To visualize a data structure, one implements a class that extends `ds2viz.Element` or `ds2viz.Group`.
-Ideally, the initializer takes a single instance of the class to be visualized.
+Ideally, the initializer takes a single instance of the class to be visualized and optionally, a style and stylesheet.

 The initializer might wrap the data structure in a separately tested wrapper that exposes some of the private attributes of the class.